-The Computational Privacy Group, directed by Yves-Alexandre de Montjoye, at Imperial‘s Data Science Institute has funded openings for PhD students to work on topics related to privacy, machine learning, re-identification/anonymization algorithms, privacy-enhancing technologies, and ethics and fairness in AI.
+Overview.
+The Computational Privacy Group, led by Dr. Yves-Alexandre de Montjoye, at Imperial College London’s Data Science Institute at the Department of Computing has funded openings for PhD students (from UK, EU and overseas) to work on topics related to privacy, data protection, and the impact of algorithms on society.

-Candidates are expected to have an MSc or MEng (4y BEng will be considered) in computer science, statistics, mathematics, electrical engineering, or a related field.
-Experience in data science and machine learning is encouraged.
-A full-time PhD at Imperial College will normally take 3-4 years and is fully funded (tuition + stipend).
-Most students start in October but a January start is possible.
+Recommended prerequisites.
+MSc or MEng (4y BEng will be considered) in computer science, statistics, mathematics, physics, electrical engineering, or a related field.
+Experience in data science, statistics and/or machine learning is a plus.